 Environmental stewardship is central to Milorganite operations.
-After 90 years, we’re one of the world’s largest and nation’s oldest recycling programs.
+After 90 years, we’re one of the nation’s oldest and largest recycling programs.
 Milorganite continues to be trusted by homeowners and golf course superintendents alike for its consistent, long-lasting results—healthier lawns and gardens.

 Since 1926, Milorganite has been a leader in supplying slow-release nitrogen fertilizer for residential and professional use.
 Milorganite production is one of the nation's longest-running recycling programs, but it’s not the type of recycling we think of today, such as cans, bottles, and paper.
 Milorganite’s parent organization, Milwaukee Metropolitan Sewerage District (MMSD), reclaims nutrients from wastewater using large-scale natural processes.
 The nutrients are converted to a form of fertilizer that can be safely used to grow vigorous lawns and gardens.

 Ensuring a Clean Water Supply Results in Milorganite

 Milorganite was born out of the demand to improve the water quality, one of the scarcest resources on the planet.
 We may take it for granted, but more than nine decades ago; before Milorganite was first produced, sewerage from Milwaukee’s growing population and industrial activities put our waterways and residents at risk.

 Reclaiming wastewater using the biosolids process remains as cutting edge today as it was in the early 1900s.
 Using natural processes, organic matter and its many nutrients are consumed by microorganisms.
 But there was a problem with what to do with the resulting material that remained—the abundant volume of microbes.